adh30/VO2_submax_equations/vo2_equations.md

 ```math
 cf(\text{age}) = 0.566 + \frac{12.825}{\text{age}}
 ```
 This is based on a fractional polynomial (FP) fit to the Astrand Ryhming correction factors.
-The model is a single FP which was more efficient than a two-FP model.
+The model is a single FP which was more efficient than a two-FP model and provided a better fit than an exponential model (judged on $r^2$).

 ### Maximum heart rate